joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/formatting-numbers.md

 according to the conventions of a specific locale.

-The following example shows the simplest way to format a number using the default formatting properties provided by the user’s operating system:
+The following example shows the simplest way to format a number using the default formatting properties provided by the user's operating system:

     var nf:NumberFormatter = new NumberFormatter(LocaleID.DEFAULT);
     trace(nf.formatNumber(-123456.789))

-The result vary based on the user’s locale settings and user preferences.
-For example, if the user’s locale is fr-FR then the formatted value would be:
+The result vary based on the user's locale settings and user preferences.
+For example, if the user's locale is fr-FR then the formatted value would be:

 -123.456,789

-If you only want to format a number for a specific locale, regardless of the user’s settings, set the locale name specifically.
+If you only want to format a number for a specific locale, regardless of the user's settings, set the locale name specifically.
 For example:

     var nf:NumberFormatter = new NumberFormatter("de-CH");
     trace(nf.formatNumber(-123456.789));